Fishing for Elephants

 While some folks are seemingly more creative/innovative than others, I believe that they simply have less fear.
 The key components of the creative process can be learned by anyone but overcoming the fear of applying them, that’s the trick.

 So the first half of the book is about just that.
-Not an academic overview and case study compendium but actually how to do it, how to identify what’s holding you back and what to do about it.
+Not an academic overview or case study compendium but actually how to do it, how to identify what’s holding you back and what to do about it.
 All based on observation and experience.
 This stuff, sadly, is not taught in schools.
 But it should be.
 The nuts and bolts of this process are actually what made this nation great.
 Innovation, invention, inspiration, intent, connectivity, problem solving and problem finding.

 The book is called, “Fishing for elephants.
 Insights and exercises to inspire authentic creativity.”
 And it is now available as a 264 page, 8 1/2x11, gorgeous , informational workbook and as an ebook for Kindle or iBook.
 If you want a copy right this very instant you can go to Amazon.com.